 Fielding Graduate University offers a Ph.D. in Clinical Psychology degree that is delivered in a unique way.
 Many of the program's students have worked in the mental health field, and the program is designed to accommodate more traditional students as well as under-represented populations, such as military students, students living in rural areas, and adult students with families.
 The program delivery blends face-to-face learning opportunities with digital learning where students can learn from faculty located all over the country.
 Students attend monthly cluster meetings in their geographic area and participate in weeklong National Sessions consisting of seminars, forums, dissertation committee meetings, guest speakers, and more.

 Founded in 1974 in Santa Barbara, California, Fielding Graduate University was created to help mid-career adults attain advanced degrees, and to understand and accommodate how adults learn best.
 To accommodate those learning styles specific of adults, Fielding developed a learning model that is flexible and self-directed, as well as competency-based.
-Today, 957 students ranging in age from 23 to 82 are enrolled at the university.
 With 190 faculty, Fielding offers an impressive 5:1 student-to-faculty ratio that allows for a personalized education where faculty are able to provide students with individualized attention and support.
 Fielding consists of a variety of schools and colleges, including the School of Psychology, the School of Leadership Studies, and the Institute for Social Innovation.

 #7.
 GRAND CANYON UNIVERSITY